charliebobgordon/slowmadders/content/blog/visiting-krimml-waterfalls-for-free/index.md

 ## Avoiding the Gerlos Pass toll-road fees

 If you choose to drive to Krimml, one cost you can avoid is the Alpine toll road, known as the Gerlos Pass.
-This toll charges 12 EUR for cars/motorhomes or 8.50 EUR for motorbikes.
+This toll charges €12 for cars/motorhomes or €8.50 for motorbikes.
 If travelling from East to West (from Zell am See), you can bypass the toll road by following directions to Krimml without encountering it.

 If you are travelling from West to East, stick to the 165 road and continue following it to Krimml.
 When leaving Krimml, heading West, you will need to go back on yourself to reach the 165 road again.
 A helpful tip is to set your navigation app to avoid tolls to ensure you steer clear of toll roads and navigate in and out of Krimml hassle free.